 - is designed specifically for rehab therapists,

 - enables you to monitor the patient experience and act on feedback in real-time, and

 - seamlessly integrates with your EMR, so that the systems can work together to ensure none of your patients fall through the cracks.

 WebPT Reach is the industry’s leading and most innovative rehab therapy-specific PRM software.
 Regardless of your practice size, there’s a version of WebPT Reach that can help your practice better attract, retain, and reactivate patients:

-- Reach Standard is built into the WebPT EMR.
+- Reach Essential is built into the WebPT EMR.
 That way, WebPT Members can:

 - easily monitor their patients’ experience,